NatalieWong/phd_thesis_markdown/source/11_chapter_3.md

         ...
         self.save_frame(frame, xmin, ymin, xmax, ymax)
 ```
-The size of each frame should be the same of the one captured by the Raspberry Pi camera module which is 1280 x 720.
-If the frame size of the input video is not in 1280 x 720, I have to resize the frame using the `resize()` function provided by the OpenCV Python library as well as re-calculate the coordinates of the annotation.
+The dimension of each frame should be the same of the one captured by the Raspberry Pi camera module which is 1280 x 720.
+If the frame dimension of the input video is not in 1280 x 720, I have to resize the frame using the `resize()` function provided by the OpenCV Python library as well as re-calculate the coordinates of the annotation.
 ```python
 def save_frame(self, frame, xmin, ymin, xmax, ymax):
 	...